Connect with us

 Difference Between Contractor and Subcontractor

-The difference between a contractor and subcontractor is that a contractor is hired by a client to undertake a project while a subcontractor is hired by a contractor to complete a task.
+The difference between a contractor and a subcontractor is that a contractor is hired by a client to undertake a project while a subcontractor is hired by a contractor to complete a task.

 What is a Contractor?